Phenobarbital

-Phenobarbital, also known as phenobarbitone or phenobarb, sold under the brand name Luminal among others, is a medication of the barbiturate type.
+Phenobarbital, sold under the brand name Luminal among others, is a medication of the barbiturate type.
 It is recommended by the World Health Organization (WHO) for the treatment of certain types of epilepsy in developing countries.
 In the developed world, it is commonly used to treat seizures in young children, while other medications are generally used in older children and adults.
 It is also used for veterinary purposes.

 It may be administered by slow intravenous infusion (IV infusion), intramuscularly (IM), or orally (swallowed by mouth).
 Subcutaneous administration is not recommended.
-The IV or IM (injectable forms) may be used to treat status epilepticus if other drugs fail to achieve satisfactory results.
+The injectable forms may be used to treat status epilepticus if other drugs fail to achieve satisfactory results.
 Phenobarbital is occasionally used to treat insomnia, anxiety, and benzodiazepine withdrawal (as well as withdrawal from certain other drugs in specific circumstances), and prior to surgery as an anxiolytic and to induce sedation.
 It usually begins working within five minutes when used intravenously and half an hour when administered orally.
 Its effects last for between four hours and two days.

 Potentially serious side effects include a decreased level of consciousness and respiratory depression.
 There is potential for both abuse and withdrawal following long-term use.
 It may also increase the risk of suicide.

 It is pregnancy category D in Australia, meaning that it may cause harm when taken during pregnancy.
 If used during breastfeeding it may result in drowsiness in the baby.
 Phenobarbital works by increasing the activity of the inhibitory neurotransmitter GABA.

 Phenobarbital was discovered in 1912 and is the oldest still commonly used anti-seizure medication.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

+Seizures

 Phenobarbital is used in the treatment of all types of seizures, except absence seizures.
 It is no less effective at seizure control than phenytoin, but phenobarbital is not as well tolerated.
-Phenobarbital may provide a clinical advantage over carbamazepine for treating partial onset seizures.
-Carbamazepine may provide a clinical advantage over phenobarbital for generalized onset tonic-clonic seizures.
+Phenobarbital may provide a clinical advantage over carbamazepine for treating partial seizures.
+Carbamazepine may provide a clinical advantage over phenobarbital for generalized tonic–clonic seizures.

 The first-line drugs for treatment of status epilepticus are benzodiazepines, such as lorazepam, clonazepam, midazolam, or diazepam.
 If these fail, then phenytoin may be used, with phenobarbital being an alternative in the US (favored in infants), but used only third-line in the UK.
-Failing that, the only treatment is anaesthesia in intensive care.
+Failing that, the only treatment is anesthesia in intensive care.
 The World Health Organization (WHO) gives phenobarbital a first-line recommendation in the developing world and it is commonly used there.

 Phenobarbital is the first-line choice for the treatment of neonatal seizures.
 Concerns that neonatal seizures in themselves could be harmful make most physicians treat them aggressively.
-No reliable evidence, though, supports this approach.
+However, no reliable evidence supports this approach.

+Drug withdrawal

-Phenobarbital is sometimes used for alcohol detoxification and benzodiazepine detoxification for its sedative and anti-convulsant properties.
+Phenobarbital is sometimes used for alcohol detoxification and benzodiazepine detoxification for its sedative and anticonvulsant properties.
 The benzodiazepines chlordiazepoxide (Librium) and oxazepam (Serax) have largely replaced phenobarbital for detoxification.